peer/mind/packages/classy-job/README.md

 });
 ```

-`JobsWorker.start` call will not do anything if `WORKER_INSTANCES` is set to `0`.
-Or you can simply do not call
+`JobsWorker.start` call will not do anything if `workerInstances` is `0`.
+Alternativelly, you can simply do not call
 `JobsWorker.start`.

+Starting is randomly delayed a bit to distribute the behavior of workers equally inside configured intervals.

-Jobs are executed serially inside a given worker.
+Jobs are executed serially inside a given worker, one by one.